An opportunity for income seekers

 Risks of investing in loans

 While loans may offer more protection from inflation and rising rates than bonds might, experienced investors know that there is no "free lunch."
 That means that no investment is free of risk.
-"I believe the fundamental outlook for the market is more cloudy today than it was a year ago," says Mollenhauer.
 Because leveraged loans are typically made to companies with below-investment-grade credit ratings, they pose a meaningful risk that the borrower may eventually become unable to make interest and principal payments.
 However, this credit risk may be offset somewhat by the fact that lenders are among the first in line to be paid if a borrower declares bankruptcy, ahead of most bond or stockholders.

 While mutual funds that hold loans may be attractive to investors who seek income and capital preservation, it's important to keep in mind that like bond funds and money market funds, they are not guaranteed by banks or the Federal Deposit Insurance Corporation (FDIC) and should not be considered as cash alternatives or cash equivalents.